Sharing Results

 Click the blue arrow to go back to the

-Legend Items
+Legend Items.

 Double-click

-, respectively.
+P0005andP0006and label themVotes for East PrussiaandVotes for Poland, respectively.
 Use the blue arrow to get back to the other legend items. -

 Double-click